Sanotsch2003/MiPro-XG-V1/docs/HardwareArchitecure.md

 ## MMIO Devices

-All peripherals and additional components are integrated via the MMIO mechanism, allowing the processor to control devices using memory operations.
+All peripherals and additional components are integrated via memory mapping, allowing the processor to control devices and registers using `LOAD` and `STORE` instructions.

 ### 1. UART Interface